1.Barclaycard Rewards Card

 American Express

-Earn 20,000 bonus Membership Rewards points for spending £3,000 in the first three months.
+New applicants can typically earn a welcome bonus of 20,000 Membership Rewards points by spending £3,000 in the first 3 months.

 85.8% Variable APR